digrich/bubblechart-panel/README.md

 | Gradient color scheme | Threshold color scheme | Gradient color scheme |

 ## Grouping
-The chart allows you to group circles based on data naming conventions using the group separator (default: comma).
-In the datasource query, you can use aliases to determine the hierarchy order by employing different tag names separated by the configurable group separator.
-The chart will then automatically create clusters based on the alias name pattern.
-This feature is beneficial as it enables you to control the organization of circles on the chart by simply adjusting the order of tag names in the alias.
-For example, if your data is related to both data centers and hosts, and in the alias, you separate them by a comma like $tag_dc,$tag_host, the chart will automatically group all host circles under the data center circle.
+This panel provides two options for grouping circles: 'Name' and 'Label.'
+When selecting the 'Name' option, utilize the group separator (default: comma) to split names and establish hierarchical grouping based on data naming conventions.
+In the datasource query, use aliases with different tag names separated by the configurable group separator to determine the hierarchy order.
+This dynamic feature allows you to control the organization of circles on the chart by adjusting the order of tag names in the alias.
+For instance, if your data involves both data centers and hosts, and your alias is structured as $tag_dc,$tag_host, the chart will automatically group all host circles under the data center circle.

+Alternatively, when the 'Label' option is selected, use the dropdown menu to select labels and customize the grouping order.
+This flexibility is particularly useful when dealing with series that do not have a name or alias defined properly, providing better control over circle organization on the chart.

+To handle non-time series formatted data, first, convert it to a multiple series format using Grafana's 'Partition by values' transformation.
+In the chart options, select the 'Group by' option as 'Label' and choose appropriate labels; it will parse the data properly.

 ## Options